0x3F3F/0x3F3F.github.io/_posts/2019-11-28-Secular-Trend-Commodity-Cycle.md

 >capital.
 Over time, inflation acts upon the cost of replacing equipment, of purchasing and developing new
 >reserves, and of retaining and compensating employees.
 This erodes both profit margins and the stock valuations.

-They then go on to explain that there is a limited universe of business models that are **asset-light**, rather than asset intensive, and which derive their revenues from assets that tend to be inflation vectors.
+Russel Clark gave an example of this when he who noted that  BHP lost 90% of its value in the 1970s during an inflation boom.
+Horizon Kinetics go on to explain that there is a limited universe of business models that are **asset-light**, rather than asset intensive, and which derive their revenues from assets that tend to be inflation vectors.
 One example is a royalty company.

 ## Royalty Companies